g3rzi/CKA/README.md

 Checl what type of proxy the kube-proxy configured to use:
 Check the logs of the kube-proxy pods.
 Command: `kubectl logs -n kube-system <kube-proxy pod name>` Most of the time it will be iptables.

+### 166. CoreDNS in Kubernetes
+Configuration file of the DNS:
+`cat /etc/coredns/Corefile`
+This file can be seen using:
+`kubectl get configmap -n kube-system`

+The DNS also creates a service named: kube-dns to be available through the cluster.
+We can see the DNS configuration in the kubelet configuration file:
+`/var/lib/kubelet/config.yaml`

+### 167. Practice Test - Explore DNS
+Check what dns domain/zone configured on the cluster run:
+`kubectl describe configmaps coredns -n kube-system`